-Caitlin Moran explains why she still loves Helen Fielding’s hilarious tale of a pissed, chain-smoking London thirty-something twenty years on...
+Caitlin Moran on why she still loves Helen Fielding's hilarious tale of a pissed, chain-smoking London thirty-something twenty years on.

 Bridget Jones is part of the character pantheon alongside Jo March, Elizabeth Bennet, Jane Eyre, Scarlett O’Hara, Becky Sharp, Pippi Longstocking and the Wife of Bath – women and girls whom one can imagine being set into any time, or location, and being just as entertaining, companionable and prone to amusing, yet ultimately triumphant, misadventure as they were in their original centuries.

 There is a school of feminism, of course, which decries the misadventures of female characters.
 Why must Bridget obsess about her arse so much?
 Why must she fall for bad men?
 Why is she so self-absorbed?
 Could she not spend these books living an enlightened, guilt-free, empowered existence – engaging only in political activism, literary discussion of restrictive gender-normative tropes, and good works for the poor?
 What is the point of feminism if Bridget is constantly counting her calories whilst chainsmoking out of her mother’s spare-bedroom window, and banging sexy ass-hats?
 Whither sexual equality?